About American Bottle Auction

 Then, instead of continuing to use outside webmasters, he started publishing americanbottle.com in-house.
 As a result of this hands-on, direct control, the website has become a vital, interactive center for the world of bottle collectors and related organizations.
 It’s packed with features and news to inform and entertain all of those interested in the hobby.
 Furthermore, collectors are able to communicate and interact with each other through the site.
 Collectors can access his vast database for values and other interesting information on literally thousands of bottles.
 His latest endeavor of adding streaming video to each of the bottles he auctions online is a revolutionary concept and has been universally acclaimed among the bottle-collecting world.
 Now when you go to his online auction, you’ll see numerous photographs and also a video of each bottle, with a narrative describing each piece as you see every angle of the bottle.
 Also new to the American Bottle Auctions format is a new grading system developed in 2009.
 “By going to a number systems of grading, similar to marbles, baseball cards and coins, we feel that the numerical grading system is the best available system on the market today,” says Wichmann.
 Along with a detailed description, American Bottle Auctions assigns a number, which coincides with the condition of a particular bottle.

-Jeff’s accomplishments also include auctioning a “Bryant’s Stomach Bitters” for $67,500, the most ever paid for an antique bottle at auction which has now been surpassed but stood for years.
-This was big news and was carried by many networks, including CNN.
+Jeff’s accomplishments also include auctioning a “Cassin,s Grape Brandy Bitters,” from the Ken Fee Collection in 2020 for $155,000, believed to be the most ever paid for an antique bottle at auction.
 His sale of the Bryan Grapentine collection sold in 2008 grossed 1.5 million dollars and is believed to be the most valuable single collection of antique bottles ever sold.
 He has also appeared on a number of television programs including a Travel Channel special called Cash and Treasures and has been the guest speaker at many occasions.

-Jeff’s bottle photography is considered by many to be the best in the business.
+Jeff’s bottle photography is considered by many to be some of the best in the business.
 His photographs have been published in numerous national publications, including Kovel’s Antique Bottle Price Guide, Warman’s Antique and Collectible Price Guide and Bottles by Michael Polak, among others.
-His inventive photographic techniques continue to produce the most beautiful and detailed images seen anywhere.
+His inventive photographic techniques continue to produce some of the most beautiful and detailed images seen anywhere.